sheabunge/personal-email/README.md

 ## Changelog

 ### 1.1
 * Only change the address if the sender address actually is `wordpress@sitename`.
-Fixes compatibility with contact forms.
+Fixes compatibility with contact forms where the email is sent from the user.

 ### 1.0
 * Initial release